MSU-DHI-Lab/data-workflows-workshop/day-02-repeatable-flows-and-provenance/README.md

 ### Docker Compose

-Docker Compose is a tool that starts containers with predictable settings from a simple configuration file.
-The `docker-compose.yml` file in Lab 01 tells Docker exactly how to run NiFi so everyone gets the same setup.
+Docker Compose is a helper tool that reads a recipe file and starts containers with the right settings.
+The recipe file is called `docker-compose.yml`, and you will find one in the Lab 01 folder.

+The recipe file tells Docker: "Run NiFi, give it access to these folders on my computer, and make it available at this web address."
+Without Docker Compose, you would have to type a long command with many options.
+With Docker Compose, you just run `docker compose up` and the recipe handles everything.

 **Why this matters:** You do not need to configure NiFi manually.
-The compose file handles ports, folders, and settings.
-You just run one command and the environment is ready.
+The recipe file handles ports, folders, and settings.
+Everyone who runs the same recipe gets the same setup.

 These tools stay in your toolbox after the workshop because they are open, widely adopted, and good for any team that needs traceable file movement.